wix-playground/dapperdox/docs/getting-started.md

 ### Resolving references

-It is common that a specification that is split over multiple files will fail to load the first time, caused by its `$ref` members not resolving to the address that Swaggerly is serving the files from.
+It is common that a specification that is split over multiple files will fail to load the first time, caused by its `$ref` members not resolving to the address that DapperDox is serving the files from.

-To correct this, you can tell Swaggerly to automatically rewrite all specification references so that they correctly resolve to the running Swaggerly instance.
+To correct this, you can tell DapperDox to automatically rewrite all specification references so that they correctly resolve to the running DapperDox instance.

-For example, if the above example specification has been written with `http://mydomain.com/swagger-2.0/` as its base URL, such that the main swagger specification would be found at `http://mydomain.com/swagger-2.0/spec/swagger.json`, and if Swaggerly is serving files from address `http://localhost:3123`, at the directory `/users/api_specs/` and down, then we need to rewrite all references to `http://mydomain.com/swagger-2.0/` in the specification as `http://localhost:3123/`.
+For example, if the above example specification has been written with `http://mydomain.com/swagger-2.0/` as its base URL, such that the main swagger specification would be found at `http://mydomain.com/swagger-2.0/spec/swagger.json`, and if DapperDox is serving files from address `http://localhost:3123`, at the directory `/users/api_specs/` and down, then we need to rewrite all references to `http://mydomain.com/swagger-2.0/` in the specification as `http://localhost:3123/`.

-To do this, pass the `-spec-rewrite-url` option to Swaggerly:
+To do this, pass the `-spec-rewrite-url` option to DapperDox:

 ```
 -spec-rewrite-url=http://mydomain.com/swagger-2.0 \